feldera/feldera/docs/sql/datetime.md

 ### Operations on timestamps

+A cast from a numeric value to a `TIMESTAMP` interprets the numeric value as an (big integer) number of milliseconds since the Unix epoch.
+Conversely, a cast from a `TIMESTAMP` to a numeric value retrieves the number of milliseconds since the Unix epoch from the timestamp.

 `DATE_TRUNC(timestamp, <unit>)`, where `<unit>` is a time unit, as described above, between `MILLENNIUM` and `DAY`.
 Result is a `TIMESTAMP`.
 Rounds down the timestamp to the specified time unit.